Skip to content

 • Scallions: Along with ginger and garlic, scallions are a common addition to the aromatic style of Chinese cooking.

 • Soy sauce: Use tamari if you’re following a gluten-free diet.
-Coconut aminos for a soy-free option also works well.
+Coconut aminos for a soy-free option also work well.

-• Toasted sesame oil: Dark brown in color, the toasted variety adds a nutty flavor to your sauce.
+• Toasted sesame oil: Dark brown, the toasted variety adds a nutty flavor to your sauce.

 • Vegetable broth: You can use water if you don’t have broth on hand.